bluuewhale/bluuewhale.github.io/content/posts/concurrent-hashmap-designs.md

 In the normal case (not `MOVED`), `put()` does a quick check on the bin's head node as a small fast path.
 But if it can't resolve the update immediately, it falls back to the contended path: it synchronizes on the bin's first node and performs the insertion while holding that monitor.
 This is the key design point—locking is scoped to a single bin, not the entire map.

 Inside that tiny critical section, the actual insertion depends on how the bin is represented.
 If it's still a linked list, it walks the nodes in order, updating the value if the key already exists or appending a new node otherwise.
-If the bin has been treeified, the head points to a `TreeBin` wrapper and the operation becomes a red–black tree lookup/insert over `TreeNode`s instead.
+If the bin has been treeified, the head points to a `TreeBin` wrapper and the operation becomes a red–black tree lookup/insert over `TreeNode` instead.
 Either way, the important part is that contention is localized: threads inserting into different bins can proceed independently, and even heavy contention only serializes threads that collide on the same bin.

 ```java
 final V putVal(K key, V value, boolean onlyIfAbsent) {